UniMath/UniMath/UniMath/CategoryTheory/limits/graphs/README.md

 This directory contains a development of limits on the basis of descriptions of diagrams by graphs instead of functors.

+It is often better to use the direct implementation of specific limits in the parent folder for efficiency reasons.
+For instance we have noticed that changing the proof that binary (co)products lift to functor categories to the general one for limits makes the compilation of SubstitutionSystems very slow.

 ## Contents

 * *colimits.v*